VictorYuanY/n8n-ai-RAG/VYOrderbook.md

     * `Loss of USD 1.0m` (instead of `- USD 1.0m Profit`)
     * `Decrease of 5.0%` or `Decline of 5.0%` (instead of `- 5.0% Change`)

+---

 ### 4. IMPORTANT

 * **4.1** if you get PENDING in the ouput under state, status, example ,"status":{"state":"PENDING"}, try to run this query again for five time.

 * **4.2** when you get the email question, plesae read **Subject**, for example **:</b> FW: 2025 Global Orderbook as of Jul 14** , this means they are asking number for the week of Jul 14, which is week no of 28.
 DO NOT USE Current Week No as mentioned in 1.3.1. above.

+---

+### 4. OUTPUT Format

+* **4.1** Include the week_no in the output.
+When the user requests information for the "current week," calculate weekofyear(current_date()) - 1 and use this value as the week number in the result.
+For example, since today is August 4, 2025 (ISO week 31), subtracting 1 gives week 30.
+The output should clearly state this as "as of week 30" to provide precise context.